 You both have been serving in Afghanistan and Iraq.

-Um that's a tough life.
+That's a tough life.

 I mean, and you both spent years of your life doing it.

-Serving my country was I I think about it to this day, and I mean I think that's way it's so engraved in our DNA that we're still trying to serve a country just in a different capacity in business these days.
+And I mean, I think that's what it's so engraved in our DNA that we're still trying to serve our country just in a different capacity in business these days.

 But it was the best experience of my whole entire life.

-It's kind of I love win-win.
+It's kind of, I love win-win.

-And did you like your time?
+I mean, and did you like your time?

 Oh, absolutely.